 The primary goals and learning outcomes of the Major programs are to equip students with the core analytical and multidisciplinary methodological skills commonly employed by public policy analysts.
 The program aims to ensure that graduates of the programs are exceptionally skilled in critical interdisciplinary thinking, writing, and analytical tools from statistics and economics to evaluate the most pressing issues in public policy.

 Students in the Major programs must complete a total of 8.0 credits, as part of a 20.0 credits Honours Bachelor of Arts (HBA) or Honours Bachelor of Science (HBSc) degree.
 The programs include core courses in microeconomics and macroeconomics, Canadian government and politics, public policy making, and classes in quantitative methods.
-The Major Programs in Public Policy (Co-op and non-Co-op) develop students’ communication, reading and policy-specific writing skills in the core B-level (POLB50Y3 Canadian Government and Politics, PPGB66H3 Public Policy Making) and C-level courses (PPGC67H3 Public Policy in Canada).
+The Major Programs in Public Policy (Co-op and non-Co-op) develop students’ communication, reading and policy-specific writing skills in the core B-level courses (POLB56H3 Critical Issues in Canadian Politics, POLB57H3 The Canadian Constitution and the Charter of Rights, PPGB66H3 Public Policy Making) and C-level courses (PPGC67H3 Public Policy in Canada).
 The Programs help students build an introductory foundation in economics for public policy with completion of the core required A-level courses (MGEA01H3 Microeconomics and MGEA05H3 Macroeconomics) or the more mathematically intensive equivalents.
 Courses in statistics and geographic information systems such as GGRA30H3 and STAB22H3 ensure a strong foundation in social scientific research methods, with a focus on applied research approaches commonly employed by policy analysts.
 The applications of public policy requirement gives students the opportunity to explore a variety of policies or to specialize in a particular policy area.
 Many of these applied classes further develop students’ interdisciplinary critical thinking skills, as the requirement provides students with the opportunity to study public policy related theories and approaches from disciplines such as City Studies, Health Studies, Environmental Science, Economics for Management Studies, and International Development Studies and advanced classes in political science.

 Competencies & Skills Learned in Public Policy Programs